 At this time, corporate directors are under burdens of an unprecedented degree.
 The situation becomes even more challenging for directors when their company has to fight for its survival.
-I hope this paper is of some assistance to both actual directors and the insolvency and restructuring professions who advise, and work with, such directors on a day to day basis.
+Hopefully, this chapter will be of some assistance to both actual directors and the insolvency and restructuring professions who advise and work with such directors on a day-to-day basis.